Jack Griffiths

 Pronouns: he / him

-I am a Research Associate in the Imaging and Microscopy Team at the National Synchrotron Light Source II.
+Dr Jack Griffiths is a Research Associate in the Imaging and Microscopy Team at the National Synchrotron Light Source II, applying machine learning and coherent X-ray methods to defect detection in microelectronics.

-I gained my PhD from the Nanophotonics group at the University of Cambridge where I studied single molecule light-matter interactions.
+Jack gained his PhD from the Nanophotonics group at the University of Cambridge, studying single molecule light-matter interactions.
 This leveraged large datasets of inelastic light scattering from plasmonic nanostructures measured using automated experimentation.

 Expertise | Education | Appointments | Publications